Rental yard customer portal. Online rental extension requests for your top contractors.

 Pricing comes from the source system.
 The pilot shows each contractor's active rentals with their negotiated rates already applied.
 As quote requests grow in on the monthly, the same negotiated pricing applies to new rentals.

 Your monthly is flat.
-Small refinements to a running tool are included.
-Adding availability, quotes, return scheduling, or payment is a new tool, and we tell you about it openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Adding contractor logins and small refinements to the running portal are included.
+Building a genuinely new capability, live cross-yard availability, online quote requests, return-pickup scheduling, or outstanding balances with online payment, is a new tool, and we quote it openly before we build it.
+Most yards stay at their starting tier, and that is fine with us.

 See more equipment rental services builds.